Project Kilimanjaro Overview

-We currently have one overseas work experience course - Project Kilimanjaro.
-This course is designed for students looking to gain an insight into the role of a doctor and the functions of a hospital.
 Students complete a minimum of 25 hours of hospital work experience shadowing experienced doctors and healthcare professionals.
 All students stay in our own Medical Projects accommodation where they can relax each evening a discuss the latest cases and their university applications with fellow students.
 We recommend students join us for at least two weeks for Project Kilimanjaro, but the project can be booked in 1-4 week experiences depending on personal preference.

 Hospital Work Experience

 We have partnerships with several hospitals in the towns of Arusha and Moshi.
-Our overseas team will take students to the hospital each morning, introduce them to their mentors where they will then be able to shadow the doctor for the day.
+Our overseas team take students to the hospitals each morning and introduce them to their mentors where they will then shadow the doctor for the day.
 Our students complete 25 hours hospital work experience per week.
 We rotate students into a different department each day to ensure they experience as many medical cases as possible and gain and understanding of how a hospital functions.
 All our medical mentors are experienced teachers and speak English.
-Please see the list of departments available:

 Weekly Course Structure

-We hire private accommodation for all our students and staff.
-Our students share single-gender dormitory style rooms with private bathrooms.
+We hire private accommodation for all our students and staff and students share single-gender dormitory style rooms with private bathrooms.
 Our staff also stay at the same accommodation and we always have a female member of staff on duty at night.
 Breakfast and dinner are included each day.

 Social Activities and Weekend Trips

-Although the learning experience is our main focus, we also understand students want to socialise and explore with their free time.
-Our team have a variety of excursions and socials that ensure students make the most of their time in Kilimanjaro.
+Although delivering an amazing learning experience is our main focus we also understand students want to socialise and explore with their free time.
+Our team have a variety of excursions and socials to ensure students make the most of their time in Kilimanjaro.
 These include a tour of the local towns, visits to the local Massai markets, orphanage and volunteering visits, natural waterfall visits, local food markets, restaurants trips and student socials.

 For those students who are joining us for two weeks or more there is the option to join a safari during the weekend.
 We organise a day trip to the Tarangire National Park where students will have the chance to see elephants, giraffe, buffalo, wild boar, flamingos, monkeys and various wildlife.